 In a qualitative analysis of air quality impacts, the proposed action is assessed based on quality or characteristic/s, rather than on a firm quantity or measured value.
 Inferences are drawn from professional judgment on potential impacts from the available quantified data and other scientifically related data.
+Air quality impact inferences should at a minimum assess if the projected estimated emission would cause or contribute to a new violation of any NAAQS.

-Air quality impact inferences should be derived from comparing the NAAQS against an amalgamation of the action's worst-case year of quantified annual emissions for each pollutant of concern and the current ambient air quality data.
+Air quality impact inferences should take into account the NAAQSs, the air quality thresholds or indicators, the amalgamation of the action's worst-case year of quantified annual emissions for each pollutant of concern, and the current ambient air quality data.